timniederhausen/solarsim/external_ports/README.md

 # What is this?

-This contains forks of official vcpkg ports.
+This contains custom vcpkg ports and forks of official ones.